0x646e78/0x646e78.github.io/infosec-acronyms.md

 This list aims to capture globally used acronyms and abbreviations within the cybersecurity industry.

 I have generally not included vendor or location-specific abbreviations.
 For example NIST is included as it is widely relevant, but CES is not as it is used only by Tenable in their product.
+Some may have snuck in however.

 In future I will update to link the entries to glossary explanations.